 Given that they’re shopping on Black Friday, it’s likely that these customers are incentivised by discounts and special offers.
-You can build on this by encouraging them to take specific actions in return for a reward.
+You can build on this by encouraging specific actions in return for a reward.
 For example, incentivise shoppers to give feedback for 10% off next time, sign up to your newsletter for a complimentary gift, or buy again within two weeks for £10 off.

 To increase the likelihood of these offers driving action, promote your messages at as many touchpoints as possible.
 Support your email promotions with consistent messaging on-site, such as on your order confirmation page and corner-peel.

 Musto encouraged customers to return through a referral discount

 Referral is one example of an engagement message proven to drive results that last beyond the retail event.
 Last year, we helped more than 70 brands run Black Friday refer-a-friend campaigns and drive 3x more referrals as a result.
 Fashion brands in particular processed a huge 290% more referrals than usual.